Scaling accessibility compliance at VA.gov through community and culture

 - Disabled people can’t access the product.

-- Accessibility specialists test, document, and offer solutions for the issue.
+- Accessibility compliance specialists test, document, and offer solutions for the issue.

 - Product managers scope the fix, write user stories and acceptance criteria, and assign the work.